kevinpurdy/kevinpurdy.github.io/_posts/2016-09-24-install-galliumos-linux-on-hp-stream-11.markdown

 ### Or, how to install GalliumOS, a very lightweight Ubuntu-ish Linux OS, on the HP Stream 11 and make it useful again

+_**Note:** I no longer have access to an HP Stream 11 laptop, as mine suffered an unfortunate fate at the hands of folding furniture.
+I can't answer any questions, beyond what I've posted here, about the process of installing a Linux OS or troubleshooting it on this device._

+_But!
+I do recommend trying a more up-to-date distro, like [Ubuntu Budgie](https://ubuntubudgie.org/) or [Xubuntu](https://xubuntu.org/), because it seems they have a wider base of drivers to accomodate the Stream's somewhat esoteric hardware.
+Good luck, whatever way you go!_

 _If you want to skip all the prose and get right to installing GalliumOS on the Stream 11, <a href="#howto">you can do so</a>._

 ![Hey, look, it's the HP Stream 11, running Linux!](/assets/post_images/2016-09-24/top_image2.jpg)